edgerun/telemd/README.md

 * `tx_bitrate` the tx bitrate reported by `iw`.
 Only available for wireless interfaces
 * `rx_bitrate` the rx bitrate reported by `iw`.
 Only available for wireless interfaces
 * `signal` the signal strength reported by `iw`.
 Only available for wireless interfaces
+* `ping_avg` the average round-trip time in milliseconds of ping to a specified host.
+See daemon parameters for more information. **This instrument is disabled, if no parameter is set.**
 * `psi_cpu` host's CPU [pressure](https://www.kernel.org/doc/html/latest/accounting/psi.html#psi)
 * `psi_io` host's I/O [pressure](https://www.kernel.org/doc/html/latest/accounting/psi.html#psi)
 * `psi_memory` host's memory [pressure](https://www.kernel.org/doc/html/latest/accounting/psi.html#psi)